What Equipment Do I Need?

 They are typically very stiff

 Keeping in mind that the bicycle is unlikely to be the limiting factor in your performance a good entry level track bike costs about $1,000 new.
 But for more than $1,000 you can find more specialized bikes.
 Some entry to mid level bikes that we like are:

 For beginners 32 spoke wheels are a great place to start.
 Most people will eventually upgrade to deep section wheels and or rear disk wheel.
 If you're running aluminum wheels clincher tires are fine.
 If you want to run deep section wheels we prefer tubulars.

+Finally, in our opinion good tools make a huge difference and will be kinder to your equipment and will last longer.
 We very much enjoy chatting about all this so if you have any questions about this stuff reach out to us.